New limits on the local Lorentz invariance violation of gravity in the Standard-Model Extension with pulsars: Introduction

-Pulsars, identified as rotating neutron stars, provide an ideal laboratory for test fundamental theories~\cite{Taylor:1979zz, Taylor:1992kea, Wex:1998wt, Kramer:2006nb, Kramer:2016kwa, Miao:2020wph, Miao:2021awa, Kramer:2021jcw, Shao:2022izp, Shao:2022koz, Dong:2022zvh, Hu:2023vsq, Dong:2023vxv}.
-Pulsar timing technology is the common method for processing the times of arrival (TOAs) of radio signals from pulsars.
+\Reply{Given the high precision of pulsar observations, pulsars provide an ideal laboratory for test fundamental theories~\cite{Taylor:1979zz, Taylor:1992kea, Wex:1998wt, Kramer:2006nb, Kramer:2016kwa, Miao:2020wph, Miao:2021awa, Kramer:2021jcw, Shao:2022izp, Shao:2022koz, Dong:2022zvh, Hu:2023vsq, Dong:2023vxv}.} Pulsar timing technology is the common method for processing the times of arrival (TOAs) of radio signals from pulsars.
 Precision timing of pulses from a pulsar within a binary system provides information about the orbital dynamics of the pulsar~\cite{Taylor:1979zz,Taylor:1992kea,Kramer:2006nb,Kramer:2021jcw}, which helps us test gravity theories and fundamental principles including the Lorentz symmetry~\cite{Shao:2014oha, Shao:2014bfa, Jennings:2015vma, Shao:2018vul, Shao:2019cyt, Shao:2019tle}.
 Moreover, recent advancements in pulsar timing array (PTA) research have yielded significant findings~\cite{NANOGrav:2023gor, EPTA:2023fyk, Reardon:2023gzh, Xu:2023wog, Antoniadis:2022pcn}.
 Utilizing the network of high-precision pulsars, PTA collaborations reported the evidence of the Hellings-Downs correlation, which is expected from a stochastic GW background.
 The growing repository of pulsar timing data from PTAs continues to enrich the landscape of scientific inquiry in this field~\cite{NANOGrav:2023hde, EPTA:2023sfo, Zic:2023gta, Xu:2023wog, Perera:2019sca}.